HMS Nabberley

-HMS Nabberley was a Royal Navy Mobile Naval Operating Air Base (MONAB) at the Royal Australian Air Force (RAAF) base RAAF Bankstown at Bankstown, New South Wales, Australia.
-HMS Nabberley was also known as MONAB II and Royal Naval Air Station (RNAS) Bankstown.
+HMS Nabberley was a Royal Navy (RN), Mobile Operational Naval Air Base (MONAB) at the Royal Australian Air Force (RAAF) base RAAF Bankstown in Sydney, Australia.
+HMS Nabberley was also known as MONAB II and Royal Naval Air Station Bankstown (or RNAS Bankstown).

 History

 Assembled at RNAS Ludham and Royal Navy Air Establishment Risley, Warrington, in October 1944.
 The duties of HMS Nabberley were changed from that of a MONAB to that of a Receipt and Dispatch Unit shortly after formation causing some administration problems.
 Due to accommodation issues 600 ratings were based at HMS Gosling, in Warrington, Lancashire.
 HMS Nabberley commissioned as an independent command on 18 November 1944.

 The stores, equipment and vehicles sailed from Gladstone Dock, Liverpool on 20 November upon SS Perthshire (LS 1974) and personnel of MONAB II, in company with elements from HMS Nabthorpe and other units sailed from Liverpool upon RMS Athlone Castle on 22 December 1944 for passage to Australia.